 EaaS is an extension of this philosophy, allowing the procurement of information, expertise, performance management and measurement and other necessary IT services the same way.
 This way of thinking is not new to the enterprise; legal and finance departments have leveraged outside counsel and accounting firms for decades.
 The IT department is one of the last of the major departments within the corporation to move to this low-fixed-cost model, relying on outside sources for as-needed expertise.
 Just like SaaS and IaaS, EaaS brings cost savings by enabling IT to reduce and reallocate resources while having “on demand” access to the needed expertise, information, and performance measurement to use whenever and however it is needed.

-CIOs and IT executives are finally transitioning their IT departments to the lower fixed cost financial model that EaaS allows.
+Permanent and interim CIO and IT executives are finally transitioning their IT departments to the lower fixed cost financial model that EaaS allows.
 With the budgeting cycle starting up again very soon, IT departments that embrace EaaS are finding that staying within a flat or shrinking budget, while dealing with increasing demand from the business, is less of a problem.